My Baby Hates Diaper Changes: 6 Tips to Make Diaper Changes Fun for Baby

 Some baby creams have different smells that can provide your baby with a new sensory experience.
 But be sure to test the cream and watch out for allergic reactions.

 Remember: trust your instincts!
-If your baby’s moods or behaviors seem unusual to you, bring it up to your pediatrician or health care provider.
+If your baby’s moods or behaviors seem unusual to you, talk to your healthcare provider.